-Provision of a senior, long-term, A/B syndicated loan of up to USD 110 million to MCS Holding LLC, its fully-owned beverages subsidiary MCS Coca Cola LLC, and its fully-owned logistics subsidiary Total Distribution LLC.
+Provision of senior, long-term, A/B syndicated loan of up to USD 101.8 million to MCS Group, its beverages subsidiary MCS Coca Cola LLC, and its logistics subsidiary Total Distribution LLC.

-The EBRD funding will support i) construction of a new facility for production and bottling of natural mineral water in Mongolia, ii) expansion of logistical capabilities and improvement of efficiency for distribution of food and beverages to rural areas (by purchasing specialized long-distance delivery trucks and constructing warehouses around Mongolia), and iii) improvement in the capital structure by refinancing financial debt to extend its maturity.
+The EBRD funding will support i) construction of a new facility for production and bottling of natural mineral water in Mongolia, ii) expansion of logistical capabilities and improvement of efficiency for distribution of food and beverages to rural areas (by constructing warehouses around Mongolia), iii) improvement in the capital structure by refinancing financial debt to extend its maturity, and iv) increasement of the production capacity.

 MCS COCA-COLA LLC